Tencent-RoboticsX/lifelike-agility-and-play/README.md

-# Lifelike Agility and Play on Quadrupedal Robots using Reinforcement Learning and Generative Pre-trained Models
+# Lifelike Agility and Play in Quadrupedal Robots using Reinforcement Learning and Generative Pre-trained Models

 This is the project page repository.